okfn/opendatasurvey/templates/aboutro.md

 <h3 id="scoring">How does the scoring system work?</h3>

 <p>The Open Data Index measures the state of openness of 10 datasets for each country.
-The overall score for a dataset is based on the response to specific questions with varying weightings - the weighting for each question is listed in the question table above.
+The overall score for a dataset is based on the response to specific questions about information availability with varying weightings - the weighting for each question is listed in the table above.
 The overall country score is then calculated from the score on each dataset.</p>

 <p>The score is calculated in the following way:</p>

 <ol>
+	<li>Each dataset for each country starts with a score of zero.
   <li>1.
-When the answer to a question is 'yes', the score is increased by the weighting value listed in the table above.</li>
+When the answer to a question for a given dataset is 'yes', the weighting value listed in the table above for that question is added to the dataset score.</li>
   <li>2.
-The country score is found by adding up all the scores for each data category.</li>
+The country score is found by adding up all the dataset scores for that country.</li>
 </ol>

-<p>As the weightings indicate, timeliness is now included with a weighting of 10.</p>

 <p>One of the aims of the questions for each dataset is to provide a increasing set of requirements leading up to full openness (excluding ‘timely’ which is important but not a requirement for open data).
 It should be noted that this does not mean each question directly builds on the previous since some of are parallel (e.g. digital form and publicly available) but in general there is a progression, so ”No” on an earlier question may well imply ”No” on a later question.</p>

 <h3 id="getting-the-data">How can I get the data?</h3>

-* Underlying data for the country Index is available in bulk as CSV: (coming soon)
+* Underlying data for the country Index is available in bulk as CSV: (coming soon) (with open licence!)
 * Underlying listing of datasets (including proposals for datasets to be added): <a href="https://docs.google.com/a/okfn.org/spreadsheet/ccc?key=0Aon3JiuouxLUdEVHQ0c4RGlRWm9Gak54NGV0UlpfOGc#gid=0">Country Datasets</a>

 <h3 id="getting-involved">How can I get more involved?</h3>